Derrick White replaces Kawhi Leonard on US Olympic men’s basketball team

 A couple of days later, hours before the first U.S. exhibition game against Canada and one day before the team departs for Abu Dhabi — the first of two international stops for more games and practices before arriving in France for the Olympics — Leonard was gone.

-That leaves the U.S., at least for the very short term, with 10 available players.
+Leonard's departure leaves the U.S., at least until White arrives, with 10 available players.
 Kevin Durant will not play against Canada because of a calf strain and could not compete in the team's four-day training camp in Las Vegas that ended Tuesday.
+USA Basketball is working under the expectation that Durant will be ready for increasingly more on-court activity in the coming days.

 Leonard had been invited to be part of USA Basketball teams in the past and had to decline for various reasons, primarily injury issues or long playoff runs.